julianfritzsch/NetworkServer.jl/README.md

 # Docker
 If you are only interested in running the server you can also use the available [Docker container](https://hub.docker.com/repository/docker/julianfritzsch/networkserver/general).
-To run it with IPOPT simply enter
+To run it with Ipopt simply enter
 ```bash
 docker run -dp 8080:8080 julianfritzsch/networkserver
 ```